tj-wells/coti-docker-method/README.md

 <br />

-If you have questions, I hang out on twitter <a href="https://twitter.com/tomjwells">@tomjwells</a>.
-Come and say hi and talk Coti!
+If you have questions, feel free to contact me on twitter <a href="https://twitter.com/tomjwells">@tomjwells</a>.
 <br />
 <br />
 <br />